Weight loss

 Example: 3x30 min walks (e.g., neighborhood stroll with music, ~150–200 kcal/session).

-Resistance Training (1–2 sessions, 30–60 min total, Simple): Beginner-friendly to preserve muscle and build hypertrophy, tailored to enjoyment [web:5].
+Resistance Training (1–2 sessions, 30–60 min total, Simple): Beginner-friendly to preserve muscle and build hypertrophy.

 Exercises: Full-body, bodyweight or light weights (e.g., chair squats, wall push-ups, seated dumbbell rows, 5–10 lb weights).